torquebox/backstage/README.md

 the exception of queue message browsing), but are more accessible in BackStage.

-*Note:* The master branch now only supports TorqueBox 2.x.
+*Note:* The master branch now only supports TorqueBox 2.x and 3.x.
 If you need BackStage for TorqueBox 1.x, install version 0.5.4 of the gem, or use the tag `v0.5.4` from this repo.

 ## Installation ##